 In an ideal world, we’d get all of the vitamins and minerals we need from our diets alone.
 But thanks to modern food processing and production, the way we eat has dramatically shifted over the last 50 years.
 Today we eat foods with much higher concentrations of added sugars and salt while getting less of the essential vitamins and minerals our bodies need.

 Enter magnesium supplements!
-These dietary additions are an easy way to make sure we’re getting the magnesium we need to power our bodies and everything they do for us.
+These dietary sidekicks are an easy way to make sure we’re getting more of the magnesium we need to power our bodies and everything they do for us.
 But how do you know if you’re getting enough magnesium?
 Can you take too much magnesium?
 What kind of health benefits can you expect from magnesium anyway?
+Let’s answer these questions and more as we explore the many health benefits of magnesium and why supplements are an excellent way to optimize your health

 The Health Benefits of Magnesium